VoronDesign/VoronUsers/printer_mods/julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/readme.md

   - https://github.com/jlas1/Klicky-Probe
   - My Custom adjustable KlickyProbe gantry mount that suits custom heights of different toolhead FanDucts in the STL folder.
 - Umbelical or some kind of no cable chain system.
-- Move the Z-Axis chain under the gantry.
+- Move the Z-Axis chain under the gantry. and replace the bend mount so they chain can sit between.
   - https://www.printables.com/model/279739-voron-can-bus-z-chain-move

 # Inspired By